 Freedom to Display the American Flag Act of 2005 – States that a condominium association, cooperative association, or residential real estate management association may not adopt or enforce any policy, or enter into any agreement, that would restrict or prevent an association member from displaying the U.S. flag on residential property within the association with respect to which such member has a separate ownership interest or a right to exclusive possession or use.

-One example from Moscow is memorable: A young Russian woman in a fur hat voiced her fears about Muslims, “I am scared.
+This behavior is not unusual.
+Muslims have a habit of demanding Islam-submissive changes when they arrive as immigrants in a new territory.One example from Moscow is memorable: A young Russian woman in a fur hat voiced her fears about Muslims, “I am scared.
 They come into our neighborhood and begin to tell us things we can and cannot do.
 We like to walk our dogs here and have outdoor barbecues, but the Muslims can say you cannot cook pork or walk your dog around here.”